tudelft-cda-lab/FlexFringe/README.md

 # README #

-flexfringe (formerly DFASAT), a flexible state-merging framework written in C++.
+Flexfringe, formerly DFASAT, is a flexible state-merging framework written in C++.
+It consists of a core state merging framework, several different merging routines, a predict module, and an active learning module.

-## What this repositor contains ##

-This repository contains the latest release version of flexfringe.

-## How to get set up ##
+## Install ##

-flexfringe compiles without external dependencies.
-It currently supports build chains using make and cmake.
+Flexfringe uses CMake as a build tool.

+On Linux and MacOS, you can build and compile the flexfringe project by running

+`$ mkdir build && cd build && cmake ..`
+`$ make`

+in the main directory to build the executable named *flexfringe*.
+We tested the toolchains on Linux (Ubuntu 16+), MacOS (10.14), and Windows 10.
+For the latter, built using CMake shipped with CLion.

+## SAT Solver

 For expert users: In case you want to use the reduction to SAT and automatically invoke the SAT solver, you need to provide the path to the solver binary. flexfringe has been tested with lingeling (which you can get from http://fmv.jku.at/lingeling/ and run its build.sh).
 **PLEASE NOTE:** SAT solving only works for learning plain DFAs.
 The current implementation is not verified to be correct.
 Use an older commit if you rely on SAT-solving.

-You can build and compile the flexfringe project by running

-`$ make clean all`

-or alternatively, using CMake

-`$ mkdir build && cd build && cmake ..`
-`$ make`

-in the main directory to build the executable named *flexfringe*.
-There is also a CMakelists.txt for building with cmake.
-We tested the toolchains on Linux (Ubuntu 16+), MacOS (10.14), and Windows 10.
-For the latter, be built using CMake shipped with CLion.

-## How to run it ##
+## Usage ##

-Run ./flexfringe --help to get help.
+Run `./flexfringe --help` to get help.

-We provide several .ini files as a shortcut to storing commonly used settings.
+We provide several `.ini` files as a shortcut to storing commonly used settings.

 Example:

 `$ ./flexfringe --ini ini/batch-overlap.ini data/staminadata/1_training.txt.dat`

-See the .ini files for more information, and the --help flag for a short description of the options.
+See the `.ini` files for more information, and the `--help` flag for a short description of the options.

 ### Input files ###

-The default input is formated following the Abadingo formating:
+The default input is formated following the Abbadingo formating:

 ```
 num_samples alphabet_size